ecancer/ecancer.github.io/docs/index.md

 2. Call the **Vimeo endpoint** `/vimeo/{id}` using the **Vimeo ID**.
 The result should contain a set of time-limited secure download links.
 There is one link per video resolution.
 Expiry times are given.
+(some will return 404 due to privacy settings - see NB below).
 3. Use the download link for the required resolution to download the video file iteself (usually .mp4) from the Vimeo hosting service.